htmldbjs/htmldbjs/docs/methods/getActiveId.md

 ### `HTMLDB.getActiveId`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method returns the active `id` of the given `tableElement`.
+HTMLDB uses active `id` values as a table cursor.
+When a table data retreived from the server, active `id` is set to the first `id` value.
+If an `htmldb-table` element value is set to another value, all related elements (`htmldb-table`, `htmldb-form`, `htmldb-template` and etc.) will be updated respectively.

 #### Description